CSCAR/workshop-stata-intro/stata_markdown/05-programming.md

 The first command, `local`, defines what is known as a "local macro"^["Local" as opposed to "global", a distinction which is not important until you get deep into programming.
 For now, `local` is the safer option.].
-Whenever it is referred to, wrapped in a backtick (to the left of the 1 key at the topleft of the keyboard) and a single quote, Stata replaces it with the original text.
+Whenever it is referred to, wrapped in a backtick (to the left of the 1 key at the top-left of the keyboard) and a single quote, Stata replaces it with the original text.
 So when you enter

 ```
 list `vars' in 1/5